Peptidase/Focal-Fortuna/README.md

 # Fortuna
-Fortuna is a crowd-funding platform that utilizes a custom written algorithmic trading platform to make orders and analyze the Market changes..
+Fortuna is a crowd-funding platform that utilizes a custom written algorithmic trading platform to make orders and analyze the Market changes.